viviag/viviag.io/index.md

 This is my personal site, focused on my professional and close to professional activity.

 I used to study biology, software engineering and mathematics.
 Mostly the last.
-I work as engineering manager/software architect and try to keep my mathematical skills updated and myself capable to read papers in fields of my interest.
+I work as engineering manager/software architect and try to maintain my mathematical skills and ability to read papers in fields of my interest.
 I remember some biology on a level of good general culture with some more deep parts.

 My current interests intersect with: